Australian ex-PM Rudd calls for inquiry into Murdoch media dominance

 Australia’s parliament is not required to respond to petitions, unlike in Britain, where petitions that obtain more than 100,000 signatures are considered for debate in parliament.
 Petitions to the House of Representatives have rarely been acted upon, according to the parliament website.

-Prime Minister Scott Morrison’s office and News Corp did not respond to Reuters requests for comment.
+Prime Minister Scott Morrison's office and News Corp NWSA.O did not respond to Reuters requests for comment.

 Rudd, who became leader of the Australian Labor Party in 2006 and left parliament in 2013 after the party lost an election, has previously blamed Murdoch for running a campaign to kill Labor’s plan for the national broadband network in 2013.